 About your professor: Dr. Lanier Frush Holt is an award-winning professor having earned the College of Arts and Sciences Outstanding Teacher of the Year Award - the only totally student-nominated award at The Ohio State University - in his first year at OSU.
 The award recognizes Dr. Holt as the top professor amongst more than 1,000 eligible faculty members at OSU.
-Dr. Holt was also nominated by several students in Fall 2015 for the award but was ineligible as a past winner.
 In addition, he has been recognized for teaching excellence at both Butler University and Indiana University, where he taught prior to coming to OSU.